decatorevista/storytelling/about.md

 ---
 layout: page
-title: About
+title: About the 2013 conference
 sidebar: about
 ---

-# About the 2013 conference

 Humans are narrative creatures.
 We explain our lives, businesses, countries, values, and choices through stories.
 In this age of information overload, well-told, well-written, and well-produced stories are essential to keep our communities alive, and reflect our common humanity.